ImgBotApp/InternetNL/halloffame/lead_en.md

-Domains with 100% score in website test.
+Websites with 100% score in website test.

 Last addition on {{latest|date:'d-m-Y'}}